Sprinkler System Maintenance in Canal Point, FL

 We Know Florida Systems Because We Fix Them Daily

-Sprinkler Contractors of Palm Beaches LLC works across Palm Beach County, including Canal Point and the surrounding areas.
+Sprinkler Contractors of Palm Beaches LLC works across Palm Beach County, FL, including Canal Point and the surrounding areas.
 We’re not a national franchise following a script—we’re local techs who understand how Florida weather beats up irrigation systems.

 Canal Point sits in an area where rainfall is inconsistent and irrigation isn’t optional if you want healthy turf.
 We’ve seen what happens when systems go unchecked through a dry spring or a surprise cold snap.
 Valves stick, sensors fail, and suddenly you’re either flooding your lawn or watching it turn brown.